default mode is rt (read text)

 Here's how Python handles line separation by default, see documentation for more details.

-On input, if newline is None, universal newlines mode is enabled.
+When reading input from the stream, if newline is None, universal newlines mode is enabled.
 Lines in the input can end in '\n', '\r', or '\r\n', and these are translated into '\n' before being returned to the caller.

-On output, if newline is None, any '\n' characters written are translated to the system default line separator, os.linesep.
+When writing output to the stream, if newline is None, any '\n' characters written are translated to the system default line separator, os.linesep.

 If the given filename doesn't exist, you'll get a FileNotFoundError exception.